andreasfink/operatordb/README.md

 if you want to modify the database and regenerate it, do the following:

-1. create a mysqldb and import the opdb.sql database in it
-2. copy dp.php-example to db.php and edit it accordingly
+create a mysql database and import the opdb.sql database into it copy dp.php-example to db.php and edit it accordingly so php has access to that database

-3. type
+then do

 	make generate
 	make
 	make install
-`

 this will regenerate the operatordb.c out of the database and recompile it.